 - Heat Sheets: if you’re team sells heat sheets, or even if your team members print their own, consider displaying sponsor information on the heat sheets.

-Are there other benefits you can provide through your sponsorship program?
+Other potential benefits you can provide through your sponsorship program:

 - Can your sponsors have a booth at a meet?